openpatata/openpatata-scrapers/README.md

-*openpatata-scapers* scrapes the Cypriot parliament.
+*openpatata-scrapers* scrapes the Cypriot parliament.
 This program visits pages on the parliament website; parses all the relevant information; and places it in a database, a copy of which is maintained at [openpatata-data](http://github.com/openpatata/openpatata-data).
-Presently, *openpatata-scapers* collects and structures information on plenary sittings, bills and regulations, and written questions.
+Presently, *openpatata-scrapers* collects and structures information on plenary sittings, bills and regulations, and written questions.
 The proximate goal of the project is to allow for the multiform presentation and analysis of the data; the ultimate goal is for the Cypriot public to gain a better understanding of the